-Parents will receive 4 report cards a year (1 per quarter) and a bi-weekly progress report.
-They are usually distributed during Parent-Teacher Conferences.
+Parents will receive 4 report cards a year (1 per quarter).
+They are usually distributed during Parent Teacher Conferences.
 If conferences do not align with the end of the quarter, reports will be sent home in the mail.

 Standardized Testing